PetterPet01/AutomaticGPT/README.md

 # AutomaticGPT
 A speech-powered assistant based on a custom-made browser-based fully programmatic free-to-use ChatGPT library, and a performant VAD engine.

 Made for submission to the 2023 (29th) provincial youth informatics contest.
+Finished on 4/2023.

 # Credits
 PetterPet (Ho Minh Quan)